thingsboard/thingsboard.github.io/docs/mqtt-broker/security.md

 * TOC
 {:toc}

-This guide will describe the available options to be able to enable authentication and authorization of the MQTT clients.
+This guide describes the options available to enable **authentication** and **authorization** of the MQTT clients depending on your requirements and infrastructure.

 ## Authentication

 ### Basic Authentication

-To enable basic authentication (based on username, password, and clientId) you need to set `SECURITY_MQTT_BASIC_ENABLED` environment variable to `true` and create MQTT Client Credentials of type `MQTT_BASIC`.
+To enable basic authentication based on username, password, and clientId, you need to do the following:

-Please follow [this guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) on how to create MQTT_BASIC credentials using Web UI or [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) using REST API.
+1. Set the `SECURITY_MQTT_BASIC_ENABLED` environment variable to `true`.
+2. Create MQTT client credentials of type `MQTT_BASIC` using either the [Web UI guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) or the [REST API guide](/docs/mqtt-broker/mqtt-client-credentials-management/).
-Once the credentials are being created, the `credentialsId` field is auto-generated.
+3. Once the credentials are created, the credentialsId field is auto-generated.
 See below for more information.

-When the client connects, the combination of username, password, and clientId from the _CONNECT_ packet should be matched with the persisted credentials in order to authenticate the client.
+When a client connects, the combination of the username, password, and clientId from the _CONNECT_ packet is matched with the persisted credentials to authenticate the client.
-The matching is done by the auto-generated `credentialsId` field from MQTT Client Credentials.
+The matching is based on the auto-generated `credentialsId` field from the MQTT client credentials.

-Possible combinations of MQTT_BASIC credentials matchers:
+The following are the **possible combinations** of MQTT_BASIC credentials matchers:
-- **clientId** - will check if connecting client has specified clientId;
+- **clientId** - checks if the connecting client has specified clientId.
-- **username** - will check if connecting client has specified username;
+- **username** - checks if the connecting client has specified a username.
-- **clientId and username** - will check if connecting client has both specified clientId and username;
+- **clientId and username** - checks if the connecting client has specified both clientId and username.
-- **username and password** - will check if connecting client has both specified username and password;
+- **username and password** - checks if the connecting client has specified both username and password.
-- **clientId and password** - will check if connecting client has both specified clientId and password;
+- **clientId and password** - checks if the connecting client has specified both clientId and password.
-- **clientId, username and password** - will check if connecting client has specified clientId, username and password.
+- **clientId, username and password** - checks if the connecting client has specified clientId, username, and password.

-Generation of `credentialsId` is done as follows:
+The `credentialsId` is generated as follows:

 - credentialsId = username\|$CLIENT_USERNAME (when only username is present);
-- credentialsId = client_id\|$CLIENT_ID (when only client id is present);
+- credentialsId = client_id\|$CLIENT_ID (when only client ID is present);
-- credentialsId = mixed\|$CLIENT_USERNAME\|$CLIENT_ID (when both username and client id are present)
+- credentialsId = mixed\|$CLIENT_USERNAME\|$CLIENT_ID (when both username and client ID are present)

-where $CLIENT_USERNAME - specified username, $CLIENT_ID - specified client id from the _CONNECT_ packet.
+where $CLIENT_USERNAME refers to the specified username  and $CLIENT_ID refers to the specified client ID from the _CONNECT_ packet.

 ### TLS Authentication

 ThingsBoard MQTT Broker supports authentication using TLS.
-To enable TLS authentication first of all you need to [enable TLS listener](/docs/mqtt-broker/mqtt-listeners/) so that client's certificate chain is involved in the authentication process.
+To enable TLS authentication, you must first [enable the TLS listener](/docs/mqtt-broker/mqtt-listeners/) so that the client's certificate chain is involved in the authentication process.

+After enabling the TLS listener, you need to do the following to enable TLS authentication:

-Afterward, you need to set `SECURITY_MQTT_SSL_ENABLED` environment variable to `true` and create MQTT Client Credentials of type `SSL`.
+1. Set the `SECURITY_MQTT_SSL_ENABLED` environment variable to `true`.
-Please follow [this guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) on how to create SSL credentials using Web UI or [this guide](/docs/mqtt-broker/mqtt-client-credentials-management/) using REST API.
+2. Create MQTT client credentials of type `SSL` using either the [Web UI guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) or the [REST API guide](/docs/mqtt-broker/mqtt-client-credentials-management/).
-Once the credentials are being created, the `credentialsId` field is auto-generated.
+3. Once the credentials are created, the `credentialsId` field is auto-generated.
 See below for more information.

-For each certificate in the chain, the common name (CN) is compared to the common names of the persisted credentials.
-This means that if authentication is enabled, only clients connecting using certificates with the persisted common names will be authenticated.
+When authentication is enabled, only clients connecting using certificates with common names (CN) that match the persisted common names will be authenticated.
+This matching process is done by comparing the CN of each certificate in the chain with the common names of the persisted credentials.

-Generation of `credentialsId` is done as follows:
+The generation of `credentialsId` is done as follows:

-- credentialsId = ssl\|$CERTIFICATE_COMMON_NAME
+- credentialsId = ssl|$CERTIFICATE_COMMON_NAME

-where $CERTIFICATE_COMMON_NAME - common name of the certificate from the chain.
+where $CERTIFICATE_COMMON_NAME is the common name of the certificate from the chain.

 ### Authentication procedure

-ThingsBoard MQTT Broker has a `SECURITY_MQTT_AUTH_STRATEGY` parameter with two values available - `BOTH` (default value) or `SINGLE`.
+ThingsBoard MQTT Broker has the parameter named `SECURITY_MQTT_AUTH_STRATEGY`, which has two possible values: `BOTH` (the default value) or `SINGLE`.

-When both Basic and TLS authentications are enabled and `BOTH` value is set, `MQTT_BASIC` authentication will have a higher priority, which means that if the client successfully authenticates with basic credentials, the system will not attempt to authenticate it with `TLS` authentication.
+1. **BOTH**.
+When both Basic and TLS authentications are enabled and the `SECURITY_MQTT_AUTH_STRATEGY` parameter is set to default `BOTH`, the MQTT Broker will prioritize `MQTT_BASIC` authentication.
+This means that if a client successfully authenticates with basic credentials, the system will not attempt to authenticate it using `TLS` authentication.
-If `MQTT_BASIC` fails, the authentication using `TLS` will be continued.
-If one of the authentication types is disabled, then another one will only be used.
+However, if `MQTT_BASIC` authentication fails, the system will continue with the authentication process using `TLS`.
+If one of the authentication types is disabled, the other type will be used.

-When `SECURITY_MQTT_AUTH_STRATEGY` is set to `SINGLE`, then only `MQTT_BASIC` authentication will be used in case of client's connection to the TCP listener.
+2. **SINGLE**.
+When `SECURITY_MQTT_AUTH_STRATEGY` is set to `SINGLE`, the broker will only use one type of authentication depending on the listener to which the client is connected.
-Respectively, only `TLS` authentication will be used in case of client's connection to the TLS listener.
+For example, if the client connects to the TCP listener, only `MQTT_BASIC` authentication will be used.
+On the other hand, if the client connects to the TLS listener, only `TLS` authentication will be used.

 ## Authorization

-After the user is authenticated it's possible to restrict the access to topics the client can publish/subscribe to.
-You can do it both for TLS and Basic auth.
+After the user has been authenticated, it is possible to restrict the client's access to topics they can publish or subscribe to for both TLS and Basic authentication.

-For both types of authorization ThingsBoard MQTT Broker uses regular expressions in order to allow users flexible control over auth rules.
+To provide flexible control over authorization rules, ThingsBoard MQTT Broker uses regular expressions.

-For example to allow clients to publish/subscribe to all topics that start with **city/** you need to create auth rule **city/.***.
+For example, to **allow clients to publish or subscribe to all topics** that begin with **city/**, an authorization rule should be created with the value **city/.***.

 ### Basic

-For Basic type, authorization is configured by the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT Client Credentials.
+For the Basic type, authorization is configured through the **pubAuthRulePatterns** and **subAuthRulePatterns** of the corresponding MQTT client credentials.
-So for each basic MQTT Client credentials you can configure the authorization rules for the topics these clients can access.
+Therefore, for each Basic MQTT client credential, you can configure the authorization rules for the topics that these clients can access.

-**pubAuthRulePatterns** and **subAuthRulePatterns** is based on regular expression syntax.
+The **pubAuthRulePatterns** and **subAuthRulePatterns** are based on regular expression syntax.
 For example,
 ```
 {
     "pubAuthRulePatterns": ["country/.*"],